posativ/acrylamid/docs/usage.rst

     listings.
 It will only show up as full text entry, so you can only access it when you know the path.

+layout : String
+  A user-defined template to use for the full-text (entry, page and translation) view, fallback to the view's default template.

 YAML front matter
 ^^^^^^^^^^^^^^^^^